InspiryThemes/realhomes-docs/docs/setting-up-login-register-modern.md

 ![Anyone can register](images/member-pages/anyone-can-register.png)

+!!! warning "Important"
-> IMPORTANT: Since Version 1.6 Real Homes theme automatically provides modal dialog for Login and Registeration.
+    Since Version 1.6 Real Homes theme automatically provides modal dialog for Login and Registeration.
 So you do not need to follow further details of this section.

 ### Create Login & Register Page

+!!! note
-> Note: If you have imported the demo contents XML then Login & Register page is already created.
+    If you have imported the demo contents XML then Login & Register page is already created.
 But you still need to configure related settings as guided near the end of this section.

 To add Login & Register page, Go to **Dashboard → Pages → Add New**